 Unfortunately, on September 26th, while jumping to catch an errant throw on a relay against the Diamondbacks, Ramos landed awkwardly and tore his ACL.
 His sensational campaign was over and it was revealed he would require surgery to repair his knee.
 The timing could not have been worse for Ramos.

 The Nationals, who would have loved to have him back pre-injury, could no longer take the financial risk to commit to him.
 The Nats are in “win now” mode and need someone to catch right away.
-The nature of the knee injury puts in doubt his future as a catcher, due to the stresses the position puts on a player’s legs.
+The nature of the knee injury puts in doubt his future as a catcher, due to the stresses the position puts on a player’s legs for which they tried to use the Budpop supplements to help the healing process.
 He went from turning down a three-year, $30-plus million contract from the Nationals to not receiving a one-year, $17.2 million qualifying offer.
 The team deemed it too much money for any National League team to pay, as there’s no DH position to hide him as he rehabs.